ryandonglin/js/README.md

 # 4. Others
 This is a simple demo for treetable, time permitted, I will do some others improvement on this demo.
-Also any suggestions are welcomed, and you can email me for any good ideas.
+Also any suggestions are welcomed, Any good ideas can be commited both in github and email.
 #
 Emailme: ryandonglin@sina.com